Home Page › Blog › How Much Does It Cost to Train a Service Dog

 How Much Will it Cost to Train My Dog to be a Service Dog?

-If you already have a dog and want to have him trained for service, the cost will depend on the dog itself (how much obedience the dog has learned) what the tasks are your dog will need to perform (will he be alerting, helping with simple tasks or there for emotional support) and how much time you or a handler can devote to training your dog.
+If you already have a dog and want to have him trained for service, the cost will depend on the dog itself (how much obedience the dog has learned) what the tasks are your dog will need to perform (will he be alerting, helping with simple tasks or there for emotional support) and how much time you or a handler can devote to training your service dog.

 Depending on what part of the world you are in, professional dog trainers can start around $150/hour up to $250/hour.
 This can run into thousands of dollars and will, once again, depend greatly on the dog you are training for service and what he needs to be able to perform.